MouinAlmasoodi/Stock-Performance/README.md

 # Programming Start Here

-Import tools needed for the analysis, we may need all of them
+Import tools needed for the analysis
 ```python
 import datetime as dt
 import pandas as pd